Growing Annuity Calculator

 ❓ Frequently Asked Questions

 A growing annuity is a series of periodic payments that increase at a constant rate each period.
-The first payment is PMT, the second is PMT × (1+g), and so on.
-Growing annuities model salary-linked pension contributions, inflation-adjusted retirement income, and lease payments with escalation clauses.
+For example, if your first payment is $1,000 and payments grow at 3% per year, the second payment is $1,030, the third is $1,060.90, and so on.
+Growing annuities model real-world cash flows like salary-linked pension contributions, inflation-adjusted retirement income, and lease payments with escalation clauses.

 Growing annuities model salary-linked savings, where contributions increase each year with a raise.
 If you earn Rs 60,000/month and save 10%, your savings grow as your salary grows.
 The growing annuity formula captures this escalation effect on your final corpus.